lexpostma/Rickies/Details.md

 -   Podcast episodes on the Rickies detail pages support [custom artwork](https://rickies.co/keynote-sep-2020#details).
 This also includes the switch from old white background to the new colourful one.
 -   Rickies episode titles have a predefined format since [episode 259](https://www.relay.fm/connected/archive), but thanks to Connected Pro we got insight into what the title would have been in an alternative timeline.
 If it was mentioned in the post-show the alternative title is on the [Rickies detail page](https://rickies.co/keynote-jun-2021).
 -   Terms like “Rickies”, “Flexies”, and “The Bill of Rickies” are different for earlier Rickies from before the terms were coined, e.g. “Bragging rights”.
+-   Some H1 titles have custom CSS to match the style of the header image, e.g. the Rickies for [April 2020](https://rickies.co/keynote-apr-2021), [September 2020](https://rickies.co/keynote-sep-2020) and [June 2019](https://rickies.co/keynote-jun-2019).

 ## The Bill of Rickies